Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

-In creating deck when you check if a deck with that name exists make sure your exception specifies that the deck name already exists since it’s not necessarily that combination of cards

-There are redundant checks for invalid cards after getting deck id in create_deck in decks.py(lines 82-96 seem like a copy paste of lines 53-68 and don’t seem to serve any additional purpose)

-In create decks the check for non existent cards only checks if the card doesn't exist at all in the database.
-It should also check for if the user owns those cards.

 It would be nice if there was a check for if they already have the max amount of decks before creating a new deck instead of letting the creation of the deck go through and raising an error when trying to view the decks